Custom Search

-A hot or cold vertical surface will generate a vertical air flow up or down.
+A hot or cold vertical surface will generate a vertical upwards or downwards air flow as indicated in the figure below.

-The air velocity in the center of a convective flow in parallel to the hot or cold surface can be estimated with the equation:
+The air velocity in the center of a convective air flow in parallel to the hot or cold surface - at a vertical distance - can be estimated as:

 where